cooperj/joshc.uk/content/portfolio/bananapocalypse.md

 The trees and items are procedurally generated, and to reload the level, hit <kbd>Esc</kbd> and select the <kbd>Reset Level</kbd> option.
 This will respawn the trees.

-If you are facing difficulties playing the game, you might find it useful to reload this page or to [view the prototype on itch.io](https://joshcooper.itch.io/bananapocalypse).
+If you are facing difficulties playing the game, you might find it useful to reload this page or
+<a href="/demos/portfolio/bananapocalypse/bananapocalypse_win_x86_64.zip" target="_blank">download the game for windows.</a>

+This is also available [on itch.io](https://joshcooper.itch.io/bananapocalypse).